How important is accuracy when translating Marketing Collateral?

-For documentation which is aimed at capturing people’s attention and imagination, a slightly less literal approach to translation is often appropriate: the key purpose of the translation of marketing collateral, for instance, is to render the original in a register which is appropriate to the market to which it is destined.
-Remember, though, that if it took five people half a day to agree on the phrasing of one sentence in the original text, this effect is multiplied in the translation process.
-With this sort of project, there is always a payoff between accuracy and appropriate phrasing, and two translators will often give different (but equally good!) versions of the same collateral.
+For documentation aimed at capturing people’s attention and imagination, a slightly less literal approach to translation is often appropriate.
+When translating marketing collateral, the aim should be to produce a translated text which ‘speaks’ to the market to which it is destined.
+Remember, if it took five people half a day to agree on the phrasing of one sentence in the original text; this negotiation will be even more challenging in translation!
+With this sort of project, there is always a payoff between accuracy and appropriate phrasing; and two translators will often give different (but equally good!) versions of the same collateral.

-That said, there is an argument that a company should respect its employees as much as its customers, and if a multi-national uses a less high quality of translation for internal communication, this may ultimately impact on productivity.
+That said, there is an argument that a company should respect its employees as much as its customers.
+And, if a multi-national uses a low quality of translation for internal communications, this may ultimately impact on productivity.
 But now we are straying into management strategy!

 For this and other reasons, a good language service provider (LSP) only works with translators who are native speakers of the target language.
 In addition, during the final stage of the review process, marketing translations should be evaluated on their own merits; that is, without comparing them to the source text.
 Having been edited thoroughly for accuracy, a good LSP will check that all translations are phrased in a way that a native speaker would use.